Didactic Program in Dietetics

 Why study Didactic Program in Dietetics?

-The University of Cincinnati Didactic Program in Dietetics (DPD) Certificate Program is designed for students who are interested in becoming a Registered Dietitian Nutritionist (RDN) but have not yet completed all required coursework.
+The on-campus University of Cincinnati Didactic Program in Dietetics (DPD) Certificate Program is designed for students who are interested in becoming a Registered Dietitian Nutritionist (RDN) but have not yet completed all required coursework.
 In order to be eligible, you must have completed at least a baccalaureate degree prior to entering the DPD Certificate Program.
 The DPD Certificate Program provides you with the coursework requirements necessary to apply for an accredited post-baccalaureate dietetic internship and ultimately become an RDN.
 These coursework requirements are set forth by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics.

 Upon completion of the DPD Certificate, you will earn a DPD Verification Statement confirming your eligibility to enter an accredited dietetic internship.
 After completing a dietetic internship, you are required to pass the Commission on Dietetic Registration credentialing exam for RDNs.
 Most states also require certification or licensure in order to practice as an RDN.